Callista trilogy

-The Callista trilogy is a series of three Star Wars novels featuring the ex-Jedi character Callista Ming; while not officially branded as a trilogy, they are often regarded as such.
+The Callista trilogy is a series of three American science fiction novels, set in the Star Wars universe and featuring the ex-Jedi character Callista Ming; while not officially branded as a trilogy, they are often regarded as such.
 They take place beginning several months after the Jedi Academy trilogy, or eight years after Return of the Jedi.
 The first book, Children of the Jedi (1995), was written by American writer Barbara Hambly.
 The second book is Darksaber (1995) by Kevin J. Anderson.
 Hambly also wrote the final novel in the cycle, Planet of Twilight (1997).

 After the 2012 acquisition of Lucasfilm by Disney, the books were rebranded as Star Wars Legends.